Employer of Record (EOR) Guide - Benefits & Risks

 Before we delve into the specific functions of an EOR, let us discuss another term you may come across as you seek to hire remote employees – Global Employer of Record.

 As the name suggests, this is an EOR that functions at an international level.
 A Global EOR enables you to hire and manage workers in different countries, without first having to set up a local office there.
-Obviously, this brings immense logistical and financial advantages.
+Obviously, this brings immense logistical and financial advantages as well as EOR compliance.

 Importance of EOR